quynhnn89/An-Efficient-Multilinear-Optimization-Framework-for-Hypergraph-Matching/README.md

-# An Efficient Multilinear Optimization Framework for Hypergraph Matching
+## An Efficient Multilinear Optimization Framework for Hypergraph Matching

 ============================================
 C/Matlab Code for our T-PAMI Journal paper 2017

-This package includes the implementation of different variants of our BCAGM algorithms (for both third and fourth order tensors).
+This package includes the implementation of different variants of our BCAGM algorithms.

-Please cite our paper if you find this code useful for your research
+Please cite our paper if you find this useful for your research
 @article{QFAM2017,
   title={An Efficient Multilinear Optimization Framework for Hypergraph Matching},
   author={Q. Nguyen and F. Tudisco and A. Gautier and M. Hein},